PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/logging/basics/message-levels.md

 Write-PSFMessage Whatever
 ```

+> Configuration Settings and why modules should not touch them

+These settings are _process-wide_.
+Changing them changes them for everybody, not just any given module.

+Thus, settings governing the global visibility of all messages belong to the user of the console, and not any given module.
+As a module author, you should never touch these in your module and instead adjust the messages you write ... or possibly use a well-targeted Message Level Modifier (see below).

 ## Hacking the level - Message Level Modifiers

 It is possible to define rules that change the level of a message from what it was written as.